 Good customer support can make or break a service, especially when dealing with sensitive data.

-DeleteMe shines in this department with multiple support options, including phone, live chat, and email (available Monday through Friday, 9 AM to 8 PM ET).
+DeleteMe offers multiple support options, including phone, live chat, and email (available Monday through Friday, 9 AM to 8 PM ET).
 While not widely advertised, the live chat feature is particularly helpful — our experience showed that responses were prompt, polite, and informative.
 Plus, email queries often get answered within an hour, making it a great option for users in different time zones.

 Plans and pricing: Does DeleteMe or Optery offer greater value for money?